-Le Plaisir aux noix is a creation of Gaston Lenôtre, the founder of "Lenôtre" a culinary empire.
-The original plaisir aux noix filling is based on crème Anglaise buttercream lightened with some Italian meringue.
+Plaisir aux noix is a creation of Gaston Lenôtre, the founder of "Lenôtre" a culinary empire.
+The original plaisir aux noix filling is based on crème Anglaise buttercream enlightened with Italian meringue.
 It can also be achieved using mousseline cream.
-This version is based on creme diplomate; easier to execute, lower in fat and sugar.
+This version is based on diplomate cream which offers an incredible mouthfeel.
+The succès biscuit (almond) is a variant from the dacquoise biscuit (hazelnut); a cross between macaron and meringue.

 Toss walnuts in sugar and cook until caramel forms; stirring constantly.
 Let cool.
 In a running food processor, blend caramelized walnuts to fine coarse and save 2.7 oz/80g for the succès biscuit.
 Continue to blend the remaining mixture to paste (praliné) for the diplomate cream.
 Set aside.

-In a food processor, process almond meal, walnut meal, and powdered sugar to combine; add milk.
-For the meringue, beat egg whites with cream of tartar and one-third of the fine white sugar to stiff peaks – add remaining fine white sugar at it goes.
-Fold one-third of the meringue into the almond-sugar mixture.
-Add remaining meringue and the previously saved caramelized walnut meal.
+In a food processor, mix powdered sugar with almond / walnut meal – add milk.
+For the meringue, beat egg whites with cream of tartar, and a third of sugar – add remaining sugar gradually, whip until stiff peaks form.
+With a rubber spatula, fold a third of the meringue into the almond-sugar mixture.
+Add remaining meringue and caramelized walnut meal.
 Turn oven on.
-On a baking tray lined with a silicone mat or parchment paper, pipe out two 8''/20cm diameter disk using the #808 pastry tip (one penny /16mmØ).
-Make 2 extra smaller disks with remaining mixture if so.
+Lin a baking tray with a silicone mat or parchment paper.
+Pipe out two 8'' or 9''(20/23cm) diameter disk using a #808 pastry tip (6mm Ø).

 Bake succès biscuit at 260ºF/130ºC for 1 hour and 10 min.
 Turn oven off and leave it to dry out for 20 to 30 minutes more.
 It should be firm to the touch.